Notice to Retailers Regarding Sales and Use Tax Resale Certificate

 (b) will resell the service sought to be purchased, which is enumerated as a taxable service in Conn.
 Gen. Stat.
 12-407 (2) (i), as an integral, inseparable component part of a service enumerated in Conn.
 Gen. Stat.
 12-407 (2) (i), and

-2. has been issued a Sales and Use Tax permit by the Connecticut Commissioner of Revenue Services, or has been similarly registered by the revenue agency of another state (in which case additional information is requested, see below), and
+2. has been issued a seller's permit by the Connecticut Commissioner of Revenue Services, or has been similarly registered by the revenue agency of another state (in which case additional information is requested, see below), and

 3. at the time of purchase, intends to sell what is being purchased in the regular course of business.